All participants quarantine for fourteen (14) days prior to the social gathering.

-The safest action, especially if you’re in a high-risk category, is to avoid gatherings and find different ways to celebrate.
 This site includes ideas for how to gather virtually.
-If that’s not an option, below is a checklist to help plan a safer gathering.
+If that’s not an option, below is a checklist to help plan a safer outdoor gathering.
+Indoor social gatherings with people from outside your household are restricted until December 14.

 Celebrations During COVID

-This year, our game days, family gatherings and holidays will be a little different.
+This year, our game days, holidays and celebrations will be different.
 And that’s hard.
 But there are lots of ways to be a little more together, even when we’re apart.

 If You Gather: A Safety Checklist